SCHOOL HOURS/TIMES ARE AS FOLLOWS:

 SWIMMING:

-The school pool usually operates from the end of November through to the end of March.
+The school pool usually operates from November through to the end of March.
 The teachers will not take the class swimming if the weather becomes too cold – just like you, we don’t want the students to become sick.
 Swimming is part of the summer PE curriculum so pupils are expected to come prepared for swimming each day during this time.
-If a student is not to take part, a note is required by us advising us of this.
+If a student is not to take part, a note is required by us advising us of this and the reason for it.

 TRANSPORTING STUDENTS